 - Step 3: Loading HubSpot Data to Snowflake

 - Step 4: Maintaining Data in Snowflake Warehouse

 Step 1: Accessing Data Stored in HubSpot

 A broad range of data exists on HubSpot, which can be viewed through the HubSpot REST API, accessible via Postman, CURL, or various HTTP clients.
-Using REST API calls, one can discover everything from contact lists to email subscription events, and more; each of these calls uses an authentication parameter, either an API Key or an OAuth Access Token, depending on the degree of rigor required for authentication and integration.
-In any case, the HubSpot API outputs JSON data, which works well with Snowflake, since the latter platform is able to incorporate JSON data without the need to create a corresponding schema, as we discuss in the next step.
+Using REST API calls, one can discover everything from contact lists to email subscription events and more; each of these calls uses an authentication parameter, either an API Key or an OAuth Access Token, depending on the degree of rigor required for authentication and integration.
+In any case, the HubSpot API outputs JSON data, which works well with Snowflake since the latter platform can incorporate JSON data without creating a corresponding schema, as discussed in the next step.

 Step 2: Transforming HubSpot Data

-Snowflake is able to integrate a number of data types without first defining a schema, such as XML, Parquet, or as is the case with HubSpot, JSON data.
+Snowflake can integrate several data types without defining a schema, such as XML, Parquet, or, as is the case with HubSpot, JSON data.
 JSON data maps readily to the spreadsheet format of Snowflake, which describes web traffic events on an ordered table of rows and columns.
 Each of these columns corresponds directly to a HubSpot API endpoint response, but once again, where other data types must be systematically defined into a particular schema for a successful conversion, the JSON data used by HubSpot’s API has no such limitations.

 Step 3: Loading HubSpot Data to Snowflake